Ever feel like you're being watched?

 There is aggressive sublimation taking place indicating heat.

-In most sublimation zones, I refer to the divots as cups i.e. sub cups but here they almost look like waves or ripples suggesting there is a great deal of heat at this location.
+In most sublimation zones, I refer to the divots as cups i.e. sub cups but here they almost look like waves or ripples suggesting there is a great deal of heat at this location or something else entirely.

 The larger the sublimation ripples the more active the evaporation.